KILTprotocol/docs/docs/develop/03_workshop/02_setup.md

 This workshop interacts with the Peregrine test blockchain, which requires you to pay for each transaction with Peregrine Kilt (PILT) tokens.

-But don't worry, PILT tokens don't have any value and you can request them from the [faucet](https://faucet.peregrine.kilt.io).
+But don't worry.
+PILT tokens have no value, and you can request them from the [faucet](https://faucet.peregrine.kilt.io).

 ## Blockchain Connection

-Before you make use of any SDK functionality, you need to initialize and configure the Kilt SDK.
+Before using any SDK functionality, you must initialize and configure the Kilt SDK.

 As this workshop uses the [Peregrine Testnet](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fperegrine.kilt.io%2Fparachain-public-ws%2F#/explorer) you use its address whenever using the SDK to interact with the Kilt blockchain.